ChuckCaplan/IEC-printer/arduino/README.md

 # IEC-printer - Arduino Installation

-This Arduino sketch sends raw print data from a C64 to a Raspberry PI for printing to a USB or wifi printer, handling all IEC protocol handshaking and communication using the mature IECDevice library.
+This Arduino sketch sends raw print data from a C64 to a Raspberry PI for printing to a USB or wifi printer, handling all IEC protocol handshaking and communication using the  [IECDevice](https://github.com/dhansel/IECDevice) library.

-**Note**: This code has been refactored to use the IECDevice library for reliable IEC bus communication.
-See REFACTOR_NOTES.md for details.

 Make sure your project has a file named config.h with the following content:\
 // WiFi credentials - REPLACE with your network details\